fidelbrea/home-alarm/README.md

 `servidoralarma` and `ServidorAlarma.jar` names can be modified by another language (they are in Spanish) but if they are modified, these changes must be transferred to the service script.
 Don't mind, it's quite easy.

 `config.json` is a plain text file with JSON format that contains the configuration payload for the server.
 This file should be configurated once per installation.
+This file is quite important and it must to be placed with the server `.jar` file.
 Its content is as follows:

 ```json
 {